UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 </center>

-As you just saw above, arrays can be of any dimension, shape and size.
+As we just saw above, arrays can be of any dimension, shape and size.

-In fact, there are three main array nouns you need to know to understand the characteristics of an array:
+In fact, there are three main array nouns we need to know to understand the characteristics of an array:

   - `.ndim`: the number of dimensions of an array

-  - `.shape`: the number of elements in each dimension (like calling len() on each dimension)
+  - `.shape`: the number of elements in each dimension (like calling `len()` on each dimension)

   - `.size`: the total number of elements in an array (i.e., the product of `.shape`)